Alexey Tyukalov

 Alexey 'Tank' Tyukalov (born 9 November 1978) is a Russian strongman and grip strength specialist.

 During his childhood Tyukalov excelled in Boxing but gradually moved to grip strength training after realizing his prodigious hand strength.
 In 1998, he moved to Finland to study Economics, however pursued grip training during his leisure time.

 In 2012, he officially closed the IronMind Captains of Crush No.3 gripper (127 kg/ RGC 149 of pressure) which is recognized as the gold standard in world class crush grip, and in the same year, broke Juha Harju's world record in the 'Captains of Crush - Silver Bullet Hold' with the No.3 gripper with a time of 52.49 seconds.

 In his first Armlifting competition '2013 Visegrip Viking', following a fierce battle against Mike Burke, he managed to establish the all time world record in the IronMind Rolling Thunder with the new and improved, version 3 and placed overall second behind Burke in the full competition.
 Ensuing years, Tyukalov won the Visegrip Viking 3 consecutive times in 2015, 2016 and 2017.

 In 2018, Tyukalov broke the IronMind Rolling Thunder Pull-up world record with a bodyweight plus attached weight of 155.5 kg and continued to break the world record another four more times by 2020.
 In 2023, Tyukalov became the first man to get certified on the IronMind Crushed-to-Dust 'Plus' challenge.

+In 2025, Tyukalov broke the IronMind Little Big Horn (blacksmith's anvil lift) world record with a lift of 110 kg, surpassing Dmytro Potapenko's 108 kg from 2018.